13th July, 2023

 There are probably many hazards in your workplace.
 A task or activity can involve multiple hazards.
 An activity with more hazards doesn't necessarily mean you are more likely to come to harm than an activity with few hazards.

 A hazard could be a trailing cable in a corridor that someone could trip over.
 Or a loose-leaning pile of bricks that could topple over.
 Or a sharp edge that could cut you.
 Or an obstacle at head height that you have to remember to duck under.
 Or a faulty light switch you know never to use.
 Or an icy path on a snowy morning.

 It might be unlikely to harm you.
 And the harm it could cause might not be serious.
-Finding out the likelihood and severity of harm is what's known as risk - and that comes after you identify hazards.
+Assessing the likelihood and severity of harm will give you the risk level - that comes after you identify the hazards.

 How is a hazard different to a risk?
 Not sure?
 Find out in our blog post the difference between hazard and risk.

 Sometimes hazards are overlooked simply because they are unlikely to harm you.
 When you work around a hazard regularly, and it hasn't caused any harm, people can get complacent.